Russian secret service operation blown up – also because of “lover too hot”

 Apparently, Ukrainians wanted to persuade Russian pilots to switch sides.
 The FSB tried to use this for its own purposes.
 But this endeavor went terribly wrong.

-Munich – In the Ukraine war is fought with all means.
+Munich – In the Ukraine war, all means are used to fight.
 And no matter how dirty they are.
 After all, it’s all about one goal: somehow bringing the opponent to his knees.
-The public is not aware of most of the chosen paths to the hoped-for success.
+The general public is not aware of most of the chosen paths to the hoped-for success.
 Especially when the secret services have their hands on it.

 The situation is different when the FSB is deployed against the Ukrainians, according to investigative journalist Christo Grosew from the research network Bellingcat reported extensively on Twitter.
 Vladimir Putin’s covert supporters thought they were secretly duping the other side, but Ukrainian agents simply turned the tables.